Research Rabbit

 Limitations

-• The free tier limits you to 50 seed articles per collection, which may be restrictive for large reviews.
+• The free tier allows up to 50 seed articles per collection, which may be restrictive for large-scale reviews.

-• Advanced features like advanced search controls and multiple projects require a paid subscription.
+• Advanced features such as advanced search controls, multiple projects, and signal alerts require a ResearchRabbit+ subscription.

 12-month cost